FRESH, OPERATED BY IFSB (BETTEMBOURG, LUXEMBOURG)

 Time-lapse of the construction

-FRESH is the Luxembourgish pilot project that will be installed on the roof of the existing restaurant extension of the Institut de Formation Sectoriel du Bâtiment (IFSB).
+FRESH is the Luxembourgish pilot project that has been installed on the roof of the existing restaurant extension of the Institut de Formation Sectoriel du Bâtiment (IFSB).

 The IFSB develops services to meet and anticipate the needs of construction companies in Luxembourg.
 Its goal also includes being a Grand Ducal showcase for the construction sector and promotion of innovative projects.
 Urban farming is part of the future of construction.
 Therefore, the IFSB and the Conseil pour le Développement Economique de la Construction (CDEC) participated in the drafting of the national strategy presented by the government of Luxembourg.